-Microsoft recommends users to set up a separate password for their device unless they are logging in using their Microsoft account.
-However, the leave the choice upon users whether they wish to set the password or not.
-In the later versions of Windows, Windows introduced Windows Hello which is a device specific feature to log on to the system using face-recognition, fingerprint recognition, iris recognition or a PIN.
-However, to use up this feature, we need to set-up a password first.
+Microsoft recommends users set up a separate password for their device unless they are logging in using their Microsoft account.
+However, they leave the choice to users whether they wish to set the password or not.
+In the later versions of Windows, Windows introduced Windows Hello which is a device-specific feature to log on to the system using face recognition, fingerprint recognition, iris recognition, or a PIN.
+However, to use up this feature, we need to set up a password first.

-While the PIN or biometric identification is a device supposed to be a device specific function, it could be set on multiple devices if the organization’s policy allows it.
-Here’s an explanation on why a PIN is better than a password and about its device-specific functionality.
+While the PIN or biometric identification is a device supposed to be a device-specific function, it could be set on multiple devices if the organization’s policy allows it.
+Here’s an explanation of why a PIN is better than a password and its device-specific functionality.
 The PIN is not saved on any server and thus cannot be accessed outside the device, though as mentioned earlier, we could set up Windows Hello on multiple devices.

 Your password was changed on a different device